RetireNet/dotnet-retire/README.md

 Standalone .NET console app that analyzes a packages.config.
 Analyzes packages.config, does not handle transient dependencies.

-## RetireRuntimeMiddleware
+## RetireNet.Runtimes.Middleware
-We cannot detect the runtime of the app at build time, so to report use of vulnerable runtimes the app itself can report runtime by providing an API one can monitor.
-This middleware is that endpoint.
+We cannot detect the runtime of the app at build time, so to report use of vulnerable runtimes the app itself, the host itself can provide us reports

 ### Install
 ```
-$ dotnet add package RetireRuntimeMiddleware
+$ dotnet add package RetireNet.Runtimes.Middleware
 ```

 ### Usage